EmbedITCZ/jbehave-support/CONTRIBUTING.md

 1. development
     * Build for contributors;
 2. integration-test
-    * Build for integration tests Builds the app with all tests and runs them.
+    * Build for integration tests; Builds the app with all tests and runs them against test application backend (launched as part of the profile).
 3. release
     * Used for new version releases